oddz/dh150-audrey/assignment7/README.md

 ### Design Description

+For the graphical interface design, I strove to keep it as simple and succinct as possible.
+I want to keep the learning curve small and avoid overloading users with information, especially since users would likely experience enough stress merely by looking at their upcoming tasks.
+On this same note, I choose to utilize neutral colors due to its calming effects.
+I drew inspiration from past applications I have enjoyed using, and kept the screen design minimal and modern.

 #### Color

 Initially, I was shooting for a much lighter overall theme, but the colors that I originally choose did not pass the accessibility test.
 I chose to keep the background color that I wanted (#FBF5E3), and changed up the text color until I found one that I believed fit the aesthetics and theme (#75694A).
 This combination yielded a 4:97:1 contrast ratio.
 I also interspersed another neutral color (#8D712A) with white in order to provide some variety.
 This combination yielded a 4:63:1 contrast ratio.